Association of Retired Personnel

 – the 60th anniversary of OCC’s opening semester.

-period of service is completed, the OCC retiree’s organization is an excellent way
+Now that our period of service is completed, the OCC retiree’s organization is an

-to maintain ties with old friends and the college.
+excellent way to maintain ties with old friends and the College.

-For those who remain in the area, OCCARP continues to maintain a schedule of enjoyable
+For those who remain in the area, OCCARP continues to maintain its schedule of enjoyable

 I would like to draw your attention to the directory in the middle of the Handbook,